The Best Shooting Ear Protection in 2023

 Walkers is another company that takes hearing protection seriously with a variety of products on the market.

-These low-profiles muffs are lightweight and also fold up to store easily when not in use.
+These low-profile muffs are lightweight and also fold up to store easily when not in use.
 The ear cups are PVC padded, which helps prevent issues with a good cheek weld.